 - Creating their own unique video content and featuring it through their embedded player – this option allows publishers to offer this content to direct advertisers for premium prices as well as to programmatic buyers

-- Subscribing to an online video library and choosing content verticals which are most related to their content, or featuring YouTube type video content
+- Subscribing to an online video library and choosing content verticals that are most related to their content or featuring YouTube type video content

 - Allowing 3rd parties to embed their own player and content to be featured on a site with their own monetization

-What automatic, data-enriched ad serving has proven quite certainly is that time is money, and publishers and advertisers are adopting programmatic ad serving at a rate that would make RTB run for the hills.
-Total Media has a wide variety of video ad tools for our clients and we would love to share them with you.
-Stay tuned for the launch of our new video product, or as we like to call it, the secret weapon.
+Automatic, data-enriched ad serving has proven that time is money, and publishers and advertisers are adopting programmatic ad serving at a rate that would make RTB run for the hills.
+Total Media Solutions has a wide variety of video ad tools for our clients, and we would love to share them with you.